Careers, Advice and Guidance

 We also hold annual careers fair where we invite a range of different professionals and businesses into the academy for the day to inform and inspire our students on career decisions.
 Much of our programme is delivered through our LIFE DAY (link) programme and external visits to places of work.

 Year 7 to 11

-When students are choosing their KS4 pathways towards the end of Year 8 their Learning Guides, Head of Year and Subject teachers are there to advise them and their parents, so each student makes an informed choice about their future studies at our options evening event.
-We hold a series of subject choice assemblies, an open evening for students, parents and carers as well as a “taster day” to give students a flavour of the subjects they can choose.
+When students are choosing their KS4 pathways towards the end of Year 9 their Learning Guides, Head of Year and subject teachers are there to advise them and their parents/carers, so each student makes an informed choice about their future studies at our options evening event.
+We hold a series of subject choice assemblies, an open evening for students, parents and carers as well as a “Taster Day” to give students a flavour of the subjects they can choose.

 Every year group gets at least one day of Careers Education as part of our Life Days.
 This is stage-specific so that it takes account of where our students are on the path to career success.
 Our focus throughout the academy is in giving every student the opportunity to attend a world-class university.
 While this is not the choice for every student, we know that this focus sets us apart as a first class provider of careers education and demonstrates our commitment to academic excellence.
 Students at Oasis Academy Hadley are being prepared to enter a competitive labour market with all the advantages we can give them.